JannieI/canvas-workstation-V3/src/app/roadmap.md

     - dot on rectangle - move to change border-radius (see LibreOffice Impress) ?
     - add -> hyperlink inside TEXT box, thus can have Back Button.
 Think: just to a tab, or to a D too?
     - widget Title: consider adding bold and italic
+    - consider if putting Templates (for D, W, etc) and CanvasSettings, TributaryTypes, etc in DB makes sense.
+Disadvantage is speed, not sure there is a real advantage.

     Treeview:
     --------